arj03/emacs-diary-browser/README.md

  - Ctrl-alt-up:    prev diary
  - Ctrl-alt-down:  next dirary

-Known problems:
+Known problems / todo:
- - Search (number of results, inline in diary)
+ - Search in all diaries (number of results, inline in diary)
  - check if filename has already been taken on save

 ## File format: